|I am an adult student on a

 environment for my company.

 I am seeking opportunities to advance my education and career by volunteering or advancing through internships for professional or non-profit organizations.
-I would like to offer my skills to assist organizations with technical and social networking needs, website design, or internships in human resources.
-I am qualified to assist with website design or maintenance, office technology troubleshooting (PC set up and maintenance, office equipment, wired/wireless network troubleshooting), social networking, community outreach, office administration, kennel/cattery management, veterinary assistance, retail merchandising, shipping & receiving, and feet-on-the-ground community service actions.
+I would like to offer my skills to assist organizations with IT support, technical and social networking needs, website design, or internships in human resources.
+I am qualified to assist with website design or maintenance, office technology troubleshooting (PC set up and maintenance, office equipment, wired/wireless network design and troubleshooting), social networking, community outreach, office administration, kennel/cattery management, veterinary assistance, retail merchandising, shipping & receiving, and feet-on-the-ground community service actions.
 My primary areas of interest are organizations which serve as homeless shelters, organizations which serve the homeless, animal rescues or shelters, disaster and humanitarian relief efforts, poverty alleviation (I am Bridges out of Poverty trained), social service agencies, mental health organizations working within our communities to serve marginal populations, and professional associations, fraternal organizations, or clubs dealing with technology/engineering.

 About the Author